New Zealand Special Air Service: D Squadron – Commando (Disbanded)

+As of May 9, 2025, the NZ Herald reported that the NZDF has quietly shelved the D Squadron, citing attrition as the primary reason.
+Attrition has reportedly eaten into NZSAS numbers and those in its feeder units, leading to a sharp drop in experience and personnel.

 Selection

 To join the NZSAS Regiment, New Zealand Army, Navy, or Air Force personnel must pass a selection course, with the course varying depending on the role they seek within the Regiment.
 In 2011 the selection course was also opened to civilians; they spend two days preparing for the selection course learning military skills considered necessary to compete safely against military applicants.
 In 2007, a four part documentary NZSAS: First Among Equals was produced on the selection course and training.

 Special Air Service / Commando

 The SAS selection standard remains the same, with the full course aiming to identify "self-disciplined individuals who are capable of working effectively as part of a small group under stressful conditions for long periods of time".
 However, the earlier phases of the selection course have been opened up to candidates who wish to join the Regiment as a Commando.
 This is described as advancing through a series of 'gates'.